Minsu386/til/What is Generative AI.md

 Type of AI tech that can produce various type of content

-AI is the theory and dev of computer system able to perform tasks normally requiring human intelligence.
+[[AI]] is the theory and dev of computer system able to perform tasks normally requiring human intelligence.

-ML - sub field of AI
+[[Machine Learning ]]- sub field of AI
 	program or system that trains a model from input system
 	- Gives the computer the ability to learn w/out explicit programming.